 In your final year (year three or four, depending on whether you choose to do a placement year), you'll have the opportunity to specialise and to prepare yourself for employment through your portfolio and your independent study.

-- Data Science and AI in Practice The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
+The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research funding changes professional accreditation requirements student or employer feedback outcomes of reviews and variations in staff or student numbers.
 In the event of any change we will inform students and take reasonable steps to minimise disruption.